One Hundred Years of Solitude: Plot

-By the novel's end, Macondo has fallen into a decrepit and near-abandoned state, with the only remaining Buendías being Amaranta Úrsula and her nephew Aureliano, whose parentage is hidden by his grandmother Fernanda; he and Amaranta Úrsula unknowingly begin an incestuous relationship.
-They have a child who bears the tail of a pig, fulfilling the lifelong fear of the long-dead matriarch Úrsula.
-Amaranta Úrsula dies in childbirth and the child is devoured by ants, leaving Aureliano as the last member of the family.
-He decodes an encryption Melquíades had left behind in a manuscript generations ago.
-The manuscript reveals every fortune and misfortune that the Buendía family's generations lived through.
-As Aureliano reads the manuscript, he feels a windstorm starting around him, and he reads in the document that the Buendía family is doomed to be wiped from the face of the Earth because of it.
+By the novel's end, Macondo has fallen into a decrepit, near-abandoned state after the deluge and capitalist exploitation from the Banana Company.
+The relatives of the Buendías all die from their misfortune, natural causes, and old age, with the only remaining relatives: Amaranta Úrsula and her nephew Aureliano, whose parentage is hidden by his grandmother Fernanda; he and Amaranta Úrsula unknowingly begin an incestuous relationship.
+They have a child born with a pig's tail, fulfilling the long-dead matriarch Úrsula's lifelong fear.
+Amaranta Úrsula dies in childbirth, and the child is devoured by ants, leaving Aureliano as the last member of the family.
+Completely alone in abandoned Macondo, Aureliano deciphers an encrypted manuscript Melquíades left behind generations earlier.
+The manuscript reveals every fortune and misfortune of the Buendía family's generations who lived through a hundred years.
+As Aureliano reads the manuscript, a windstorm gathers around him, and he learns from the documents that the Buendía family is doomed to be wiped out from the face of the Earth because of their actions.
 In the last sentence of the book, the narrator describes Aureliano reading this last line just as the entire town of Macondo is scoured from existence.